What Is Buffer Size in Audio Recording?

 How buffer size affects latency

 Buffer size is the largest factor you control in round-trip latency — the time between making a sound and hearing it back through your DAW.
 The relationship is direct: at a 44.1 kHz sample rate, a 128-sample buffer corresponds to roughly 2.9 milliseconds per direction, while a 512-sample buffer is closer to 11.6 milliseconds.
 Real round-trip latency is higher because there are buffers on both input and output plus driver overhead, but the principle holds: halve the buffer and you roughly halve the buffer-related delay.
+If lag is your main frustration, the buffer is the first lever in a broader playbook for reducing latency when recording.

 For a sense of scale, latency under about 10 milliseconds usually feels immediate when monitoring a performance.
 Higher than that and singers and players start to notice a lag that throws off their timing.